George Harrison: ‘My Sweet Lord’

 He happened to have a Christian Devotional in his pocket called “Daily Bread” and decided to give it to George as a witness.
 He also gave him his name and telephone number and told him to get in touch if he wanted to talk.

-Further information has come from Dr Deepak Chopra, who was a lifelong good friend of George Harrison.
-Deepak said this of the ex-Beatle in the days prior to this conversion experience;
+Further information has come from Dr Deepak Chopra, a Hindu who is known for his interest in many religions including Christianity.
+Deepak was a lifelong good friend of George Harrison and spoke of the ex-Beatle and his Christian conversion experience;

 My Sweet Lord

-George’s awesome single ‘My Sweet Lord’ was originally written in praise of the Hindu god Krishna.
-It reached number one on singles charts globally in 1971.
+George’s beautiful, timeless single ‘My Sweet Lord’ was originally written in praise of the Hindu god Krishna.
+It reached number one on singles charts across the globe in 1971.
 After his Christian conversion, George changed the emphasis.
 He told the evangelist who prayed with him that he was re-dedicating the song to Jesus Christ.
-Following George’s death in November 2001, the song was re-released and topped the charts again in 2002.
+Following George’s death in November 2001, the song was re-released and topped the charts for the second time in the UK and Canada, 30 years after it was originally released.
 This time it was in praise of Jesus Christ, God the Son, the Saviour of the World!

 Story by Ralph Burden